OlegJakushkin/Pixel2Mesh/README.md

 # Statement
 This software is for research purpose only. </br>
 Please contact us for the licence of commercial purposes.
 All rights are preserved.

+# Contact
+Nanyang Wang (nywang16 at 163.com)

+Yinda Zhang (zhangyinda at gmail.com)

+Zhuwen Li (lzhuwen at gmail.com)

+Yanwei Fu (yanweifu at fudan.edu.cn)

+Any comments or suggestions are welcome !